Capital Cities of the Ancient Maya: Honduras, Guatemala & Mexico Tour

 Overnight for two nights in the Posada Diego de Mazariegos, housed within an 18th-century hacienda.
 (B/L/D)

 The fascinating Tzotzil Maya village of San Juan Chamula is famous for its unique religious practices that blend Catholic and Maya beliefs.
-This morning’s cultural exploration includes a visit to the church, where Catholic prayers and traditional healing rituals can be observed simultaneously, the cemetery with its Maya crosses scattered on the hillside, and a walk through the daily food and handicraft market in the village.
+This morning’s cultural exploration includes a visit to the church, where Catholic prayers and traditional healing rituals can be observed simultaneously, and exploration of the cemetery, with its Maya crosses scattered on the hillside, and a walk through the daily food and handicraft market in the village.
 Considered the region’s finest weavers, the women of Chamula are distinctive in their colorful huipiles and heavy woolen skirts pin-striped in red and grey.
 White calf-length pants and shirts covered by black and white woolen tunics make the men as impressive.

 Continue to San Lorenzo Zinacantan.
 Zinacantan’s role as a regional center for the flower trade is reflected in the brilliant red, blue, and purple flowers embroidered on the huipiles of the local inhabitants.